patrickspensieri/keybindings/README.md

 # keybindings
-Never use your arrow and backspace keys again
+Never use your arrow and backspace keys again.